-Corporate Governance Disclosure Requirement The Company's Approach meetings are called as necessary.
-Management circulates an agenda for each meeting, but each director or committee member has the opportunity to raise subjects for inclusion on the agenda or for discussion during the course of any meeting.
-Meeting materials to be reviewed and/or discussed for action by the Board are distributed to all meeting participants in time for review prior to each meeting.
-Board members have full and free access to management and employees of the Company.
-3. Position Description - (a) Disclose whether or not the board has developed written position descriptions for the chair and the chair of each board committee.
-If the board has not developed written position descriptions for the chair and/or the chair of each board committee, briefly describe how the board delineates the role and responsibilities of each such position. (a) The Board has not developed written position descriptions for the Company's chair and the chair of each Board committee.
-The Company's chair is responsible for supervising the conduct of each Board meeting and has the authority to call for meetings of the full board or of the independent directors in the absence of management, including meetings with the Company's auditors.
+Corporate Governance Disclosure Requirement The Company's Approach 3.
+Position Description (a) Disclose whether or not the board has developed written position descriptions for the chair and the chair of each board committee.
+If the board has not developed written position descriptions for the chair and/or the chair of each board committee, briefly describe how the board delineates the role and responsibilities of each such position.
+The Board has not developed written position descriptions for the Company's chair and the chair of each Board committee.
+The Company's chair is responsible for supervising the conduct of each Board meeting and he and the lead director each have the authority to call for meetings of the full board or of the independent directors in the absence of management, including meetings with the Company's auditors.
 The chair of each committee is responsible for calling the meetings of the respective committees, establishing meeting agendas with input from management, and supervising the conduct of the meetings.
 The chair of the audit committee has a clear mandate from the Board to ensure that the committee meets its purposes as set out in the Audit Committee Charter.
 The Audit Committee monitors the integrity of the Company's financial reporting process and systems of internal control, and meets on at least a quarterly basis to review and approve the Company's financial statements, management discussion and analysis and accompanying news release.
 The Audit Committee also meets with the Company's auditors on a quarterly basis in the absence of management.
 The Compensation Committee meets in the first quarter of each year to consider annual remuneration adjustments, including salary and fee reviews, bonus allocations and stock option grants, and meets at other times in the year when necessary.
 The Chairman of each committee has full authority to call meetings as required. (b) Disclose whether or not the board and CEO have developed a written position description for the CEO.
-If the board and CEO have not developed such a position description, briefly describe how the board delineates the role and responsibilities of the CEO. (b) The Board and CEO have not developed formal, documented position descriptions for the CEO, as the duties and responsibilities of the CEO are set out in a management agreement.
+If the board and CEO have not developed such a position description, briefly describe how the board delineates the role and responsibilities of the CEO.
+The Board and CEO have not developed a formal, documented position description for the CEO, as the duties and responsibilities of the CEO are set out in a management agreement.
 The Board annually approves a set of goals and objectives for the CEO, and a significant portion of the CEO's compensation is based on the attainment of such goals and objectives.
 The Board also annually approves the operating and capital budgets and strategic plan prepared by management, and the CEO is required to ensure the Company operates within the guidelines contained in such documents.
 Material departures must be approved by the Board.
 The Board is of the view that the respective corporate governance roles of the Board and management, as represented by the Company's Chair and CEO, are clear, and that the limits to management's responsibility and authority are well-defined.
-4. Orientation and Continuing Education - (a) Briefly describe what measures the board (a) The Company does not have a formal orientation and takes to orient new directors regarding